 Description

-The memorial stands in the south-east corner of the churchyard of the Church of St Mary the Virgin (Grade II*).
-It comprises a c4.5 m tall stone cross with a Latin head on a tapering square-sectioned shaft.
-That is set on an octagonal plinth standing on a three-stepped octagonal base.
+The Wilby War Memorial is located in the south-east corner of the churchyard of the Church of St Mary the Virgin, which is a Grade II* listed building.
+The memorial features a stone cross approximately 4.5 meters tall, with a Latin head atop a tapering square-sectioned shaft.
+This shaft is mounted on an octagonal plinth that stands on a three-stepped octagonal base.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.